-Cal Grant B provides subsistence payments for entering freshmen, with tuition and fee assistance when renewed, for high potential students from disadvantaged, low income families who attend a California public or independent college, or postsecondary school.
+Cal Grant B provides subsistence payments for entering freshmen, with tuition and fee assistance when renewed, for high-potential students from disadvantaged, low-income families; students must attend a California public or independent college or postsecondary school.
 Minimum course length is one year.

-Cal Grant B Entitlement Award is for graduating high school seniors who have at least a 2.0 grade point average and fall within the family income and asset ceilings.
+Cal Grant B Entitlement Award is for graduating high school seniors who have at least a 2.00 grade point average and fall within the family income and asset ceilings.
 Students must apply within a year of graduating and meet the March 2 deadline for filing the FAFSA and GPA Verification Form.

-Cal Grant B Competitive Award is for all other Cal Grant eligible students who competes for 22,500 Cal Grant A or B awards based on grade point average, financial need, and disadvantaged background.
+Cal Grant B Competitive Award is for all other Cal Grant eligible students who competes for 22,500 Cal Grant A or B. Awards are based on grade point average, financial need, and disadvantaged background.

-At a community college, grants can range from \$300 to \$1,548 per academic year.
+At a community college, students may be eligible to receive up to \$1,551 per academic year.
 Students must be enrolled in at least 6 units at Los Angeles Mission College to be eligible.